HenryHK/nvim-config/README.md

 ~~Sometimes, just sometimes, I use terminal in neovim. `<C-t>` to toggle it.
 (P.S. `:q` will close the buffer and make the terminal not reusable)~~

 [Floaterm](https://github.com/voldikss/vim-floaterm) is simply better and faster.
-It's really good when you want to change code and run watcher at the same time, just like vscode built-int terminal.
+It's really good when you want to change code and run watcher at the same time, just like vscode built-in terminal.

-### Copy Paste with global clip board on windows
+### Copy Paste with global clip board on WSL (Windows only)

 I configured according to here: https://github.com/neovim/neovim/wiki/FAQ#how-to-use-the-windows-clipboard-from-wsl